mapbender/mapbender/docs/security/permission-system.md

   the values should be an array with the following keys:
   - `category`: The alias for the category this permission should be added to
   - `cssClass` (optional, default 'success'): The css class the permission should get when displayed in the backend (background color)

-  - `label`: The translation label that is displayed in the backend
-  - `help` (optional): The translation label for the popup with additional information that is shown after clicking the help icon in the backend.
+For localisation, use the keys `fom.security.resource.installation.<alias>` resp. `fom.security.resource.installation.<alias>_help` for the help text.

 Example: